Your SyncSketch project administrators can choose ShotGrid playlists to sync into Reviews in their Projects.

 IP Security Note: Workspace administrators can ensure that a given SyncSketch project can only access ShotGrid playlists from a specific ShotGrid project, as well as other access restrictions.
 See Restricting access below for details.

-Within the project, you will find the ShotGrid Sync dialog by clicking on the ShotGrid button in the upper right.
+At the top of the Project Overview, you will find the ShotGrid Sync dialog by clicking on the ShotGrid button in the upper right.

 The ShotGrid Sync dialog allows you to browse your ShotGrid playlists.
 This list will include all playlists active within the last 60 days.
-Press the Sync button for the playlist to appear as a Review in your SyncSketch project.
+Press the Sync buttons for the playlists you want to appear as Reviews in your SyncSketch project.
 The sync process will display a progress bar for better feedback.

 Once a review is synced, it will show up in your SyncSketch Reviews Tab.
-Reviews which are connected to ShotGrid have the SG button near the middle of the row.
-The menu that appears will allow you to refresh the playlist items, in case there were some last minute changes to the Playlist on the ShotGrid side.
+Reviews which are connected to ShotGrid have the SG button near the middle of the review's header row.
+The menu that appears will allow you to refresh the playlist items, in case there were recent changes to the Playlist on the ShotGrid side.

 Once you made sure all Versions have been synced, your team can start adding notes in SyncSketch in a synced session or offline.

 While in the Review, you can find the familiar ShotGrid button toward the right-hand end of the upper toolbar in the Review Player.

 After users have given their notes on SyncSketch, you can push the annotations back to ShotGrid using the same menu.
 In the SG menu, use the Push new notes to SG option which will start sending the notes to the ShotGrid playlist.

 When using Push new notes to SG, unsynced changes will be sent back to the corresponding SG playlist.
 When using Push all notes to SG, all notes will be sent as a new synchronization.
 The difference between how this appears in ShotGrid will be determined by the Consolidate notes setting.